kdk-yahoo/twitter-client-revamp/README.md

    * [X] Required: User can sign in to Twiter using OAuth login.
    * [X] Required: User can switch between home timelines and thier mentions with inifinte scroll.
    * [X] Required: User can navigate to view their own profile.
-   * [ ] Required: User can navigate to view another user's profile.
+   * [X] Required: User can navigate to view another user's profile.
-      * Half working right now.
-Can view profile but for some reason tweets are still loading from my user.
    * [X] Required: User can view tweets from thier timeline.
    * [X] Required: User should be able to see the username, name, body and timestamp for each tweet
    * [X] Required: User should be displayed the relative timestamp for a tweet "8m", "7h"